pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 to individual banks) would not lift the costs to an entirely new level.
-Bookkeeping costs would appear, but it seems quite probable that on large-scale work the price level could be held down within&nbsp;{%- include columnbreak.html canvas=294 col=2 -%}&nbsp;striking distance of the price of long-footage orders.
+Bookkeeping costs would appear, but it seems quite probable that on large-scale work the price level could be held down within {% include columnbreak.html canvas=294 col=2 %} striking distance of the price of long-footage orders.

 ## Microcopying and Long-Distance Use of Libraries: the "Bibliofilm Service"